KhanDoors/Burgers/README.md

     └── layouts
         └── main.handlebars

-This was created with  MySQL, Node, Express, Handlebars and a homemade ORM.
+This was created with  MySQL, Node, Express, Handlebars, a homemade ORM and some Jazz.